Enjoy Dorset Books from famous Dorset Authors

 If you visit the Dorset County Museum, you can enjoy some excellent displays,paying homage to Thomas Hardy and Williams Barnes.
 The museum has recreated Thomas Hardy’s study, complete with his writing desk.
 You can hear the interesting works of Williams Barnes, who wrote using the olde dialect of Dorset.

 It isn’t just the locals that have been inspired!
-Beatrix Potter could also be counted upon as a fan, with some of the views painted in Little Pig Robinson taken from Lyme Regis where she used to visit.
+Beatrix Potter could also be counted upon as a fan.
+Some of the views painted in Little Pig Robinson were taken from Lyme Regis where she used to visit.
 The Tale of Little Pig Robinson is set in the fictional town of ‘Stymouth’, which Beatrix Potter based in part on Lyme Regis, as well as on the nearby towns of Sidmouth and Teignmouth in Devon.
 Views of all three towns are used as backgrounds in the book.

 On her visit to Lyme, Beatrix Potter stayed at Burley, Silver Street, and enjoyed perfect weather and the steep views.
 She produced a number of sketches of the town, including several drawings of Broad Street: she wrote in a letter that it was a lovely street and she would have liked to have done better justice to it.
 One of her sketches of Broad Street on display in the Museum.